Featherstone Rovers

-Featherstone Rovers are a professional rugby league club in Featherstone, West Yorkshire, England.
-The club play home games at Post Office Road and currently compete in the Championship, the second tier of British rugby league.
+Featherstone Rovers were a professional rugby league club in Featherstone, West Yorkshire, England.
+The club last competed in the Championship, the second tier of British rugby league, but were not granted RFL membership for the 2026 season due to the club's financial difficulties.

-Featherstone Rovers have won the League Championship once and Challenge Cup three times.
+Featherstone Rovers won the League Championship once and Challenge Cup three times.

-Their local rivals are Castleford and Wakefield Trinity, and in the Championship, Halifax.
-The club's traditional home colours are white with blue hoops.
+The club played home games at Post Office Road.
+Their local rivals were Castleford and Wakefield Trinity, and in the Championship, Halifax.
+The club's traditional home colours were white with blue hoops.

 History

 1889–1902: Origins

 Featherstone Trinity RUFC were formed in 1889.
 Featherstone Trinity played their first game on the New Inn fields against Castleford Mill Lane Rovers.
 The following season in 1890, Featherstone went 19 games without defeat.
 They dropped the Trinity from their name to become simply Featherstone RUFC in 1894.
 Featherstone voted to join the Northern Union in 1898 and became the town's first rugby league team.
-Featherstone played in the following competitions the Charlesworth Cup (1889 to 1905), the Dunhill Cup.
-(1890 to 1894) and the Yorkshire Second Competition (1898 to 1902).
+Featherstone played in the following competitions the Charlesworth Cup (1889 to 1905), the Dunhill Cup (1890 to 1894) and the Yorkshire Second Competition (1898 to 1902).
 They folded in 1902.